Priyanka32-gif/Python_Project/README.md

 # Python_Project
-Here is some projects on python for beginners.
+Here you can find projects on python for beginners.
+I'm gonna add python beginners project gradually.